OatsCG/Ctx3d/README.md

 (2d Graph)

 A positive z-index moves towards the camera, and away if negative.
 The scale of this can be changed with `Ctx3d.perspective`.
 The default is 700.
+A positive y-index moves downwards and negative moves upwards.

 (3D graph)